suyong0427/Suyong_Choi/README.md

 - Collaborated with a global team to complete analysis tasks

 ASU KSA Executive
-- Planned activities and events for more than 40 Korean students at Arizona State University with 6 other students to get students closer.
+- Planned activities and events for more than 40 Korean students at Arizona State University with 6 other students to foster closer relationship among students.
 -	Calculated costs for activities and events.